 Giving support to a family member or friend with schizophrenia means helping them get the medical and psychological treatment they need.
 But it also means taking care of yourself at the same time.

-Use these 10 ideas to create an action plan that works for both of you.
+Use these suggestions to make an action plan that works for both of you.

 Schizophrenia is a difficult mental illness to understand.
 So learn as much as you can.
 The more information you have, the better prepared you will be to deal with it.

-You’ll also be better able to support your family member with schizophrenia.
-And that can boost the odds that they will stick with their treatment, even when things gets tough.
+You’ll also be better able to support your friend or family member who has schizophrenia.
+And that can boost the odds that they will stick with their treatment, even when things get tough.

 A doctor will set up a wellness plan with your loved one that will include specific goals.
 If you’re not sure who to call to get treatment started, try your family doctor, who may refer you to a psychiatrist.

 Your job as a caregiver is to remind your loved one how important it is to stick to their goals, and to encourage them to stay on their medication.
 They need to follow their treatment plan to help prevent the disease from coming back and keep their symptoms from getting worse.

 Keep Track of Details

 Go to all doctor appointments with your loved one.
 It will make it easier for you to help them with their treatment plan.
 Ask their doctor as many questions as you need, and keep details.
 Remember: The doctor is there to help both of you.

 Also, take notes to every appointment.
 Some things to include are: